Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/Labeling and Organizing Data.md

 ### Apply this scheme everywhere

-These labeling schemes can be applied to your general organization of data outside of tracebase.
+These labeling schemes can be applied to your general organization of data outside of TraceBase.

 Data and any other information related to your experiments can be organized into one folder labeled for each study “study001_my first infusion”, “study001b_fixing my first infusion”.
 Put everything related to the experiment in this folder, for example: